 distage is a pragmatic module system for Scala that combines simplicity and reliability of pure FP with extreme late-binding and flexibility of runtime dependency injection frameworks such as Guice.

-distage is unopinionated, it’s good for structuring applications written in either imperative Scala as in Akka/Play, or in pure FP Tagless Final Style
+distage is unopinionated, it’s good for structuring applications written in either imperative Scala style or in pure FP Tagless Final Style

 - Faster applications and tests:

 distageguarantees that no unneccessary instantiations will happen during your tests or application startup.

 distagepeforms all the integration checks for your application and tests even before any instantiations happened.

 distageeliminates all the hard work of setting up your test environments, especially polymorphic ones.

 - Simpler development workflows: